VicV/Promises/README.md

 I dunno?
 Its cool having callbacks.
 I would mainly use this for Android though.

 I'll get back to you on that, but I assure you its worth it.
+Once I get more stuff together I'll explain why you should use it.

 ###Why not scala?
 Because I don't feel like learning an entirely new language just for one functional feature?
 Plus, I'm an Android dev, and Scala + android is _really_ cool but not quite where it needs to be.